Theatre Arts (TA)

 4 credits, Summer/Fall

 Comprehensive study and practice in presentational graphics, scene design, lighting design, and chromatics.
-The full creative process of staging a production will be explored through aesthetic research and design projects.
+The full creative process of staging a production will be explored through aesthetic research and design projects; in direct support of the student performance showcase.
 Includes hands-on participation in CCC's main stage productions.

 TA-212 Technical Theatre Study